kraftwagen/kw-manifests/README.md

 # Krafwagen Manifests

-Kraftwagen Manifests is a Drupal that provides the means to register and execute idempotent migrations.
-Usually migrations are intented to be only ran once ( Drupal already provides this with `hook_update_N`), but in quite a lot of cases this isn't very usefull.
+Kraftwagen Manifests is a Drupal module that provides the means to register and execute idempotent migrations.
+Usually migrations are intented to be only ran once (Drupal already provides this with `hook_update_N`), but in quite a lot of cases this isn't very usefull.

 ## Usage